 As discussed in section 2, we measure welfare (financial competence) by calculating the expected monetary loss from poor decision making in complex frames, using simply framed choices as the normative benchmarks.
 To illustrate, if the willingness to pay (WTP) for a future reward is \$10 with simple framing and \$15 with complex framing, and if the reward is available for \$12, the loss is \$2 (because the subject pays \$2 more than the valuation he attaches to the reward when he understands his opportunity).
 If the WTPs are reversed (\$10 with complex framing and \$15 with simple framing), the loss is \$3 (because the subject fails to take advantage of an opportunity that he would recognize as providing \$3 in surplus if he understood it).
 In either case, if the reward is instead available for \$8 or \$17, there is no loss (because the subject makes the same decision with both simple and complex framing).
-62 When the price of the future reward is uniformly distributed (as it is in our experiment), the probability of a loss is proportional to the difference between the simply and complexly framed valuations, while the expected loss is proportional to the square of the difference in valuations.
-Normalizing by the size of the reward, we use $W = -(\delta{j,r,t}^s - \delta{j,r,t}^c)^2$ as our welfare measure.
+62 When the price of the future reward is uniformly distributed (as it is in our experiment), the probability of a loss is proportional to the difference between the simply and complexly framed valuations, while the expected value of a loss conditional on its occurrence is exactly half of that difference.
+Thus, the expected loss is proportional to the square of the difference in valuations.
+Normalizing by the size of the reward, we use $W = -(\delta{ir,t}^s - \delta{ir,t}^c)^2$ as our welfare measure.